canonical/ubuntu-motd-server-operator/docs/explanation/architecture-overview.md

 # Architecture overview

-A typical deployment of the `ubuntu-motd-server` charm will involve and `ingress` provider and a `certificate` provider to expose the service over HTTPS.
+A typical deployment of the `ubuntu-motd-server` charm involves an `ingress` provider and a `certificate` provider to expose the service over HTTPS.

 You can see an example in the following diagram: